 Is the church handicap accessible?

-Yes.
-Though our 1805 building was apparently designed for hardy New Englanders who never aged or had knee trouble, we have added a ramp to the west side of the Meetinghouse to welcome those of us who use walkers and wheelchairs.
+Yes, but we aim to make it even more so.
+Though our 1805 building was apparently designed for hardy New Englanders who never aged or had knee trouble, we have added a ramp to the west side of the meetinghouse to welcome those of us who use walkers and wheelchairs.

 How can I get more information?